Andrew Griffiths (politician)

-Andrew James Griffiths (born 19 October 1970) is a British politician who served as the Member of Parliament (MP) for Burton from 2010 to 2019.
+Andrew James Griffiths (born 19 October 1970) is a former British politician who served as the Member of Parliament (MP) for Burton from 2010 to 2019.
 A member of the Conservative Party, he was succeeded by his estranged wife, Kate Griffiths.

-During his parliamentary career, Griffiths was the Parliamentary Under-Secretary of State for Small Business, Consumers and Corporate Responsibility at the Department for Business, Energy and Industrial Strategy from January 2018 until his resignation in July 2018 after the Sunday Mirror reported that he had sent up to 2,000 sexually explicit text messages to two female constituents.
-In December 2021 the Court of Appeal allowed the release of a Family Court judgement that said Griffiths had raped his wife.
+During his parliamentary career, Griffiths was the Parliamentary Under-Secretary of State for Small Business, Consumers and Corporate Responsibility at the Department for Business, Energy and Industrial Strategy from January 2018.
+He resigned in July 2018 after the Sunday Mirror reported that he had sent up to 2,000 sexually explicit text messages to two female constituents.

 Early life and career

 Andrew Griffiths was born on 19 October 1970 in Dudley, Staffordshire to Robert and Harriet Griffiths (née Du'Rose).
 He attended Bramford Primary School and High Arcal School.
 He is the youngest of their five children.
-His father was a local councillor for 34 years and served as Mayor of Dudley in 1982.
+His father was a local councillor for 34 years and Mayor of Dudley in 1982.
 After finishing secondary school, Griffiths joined the family engineering business.
-He then worked for the Leeds Permanent Building Society (now merged with the bank Halifax).
+He then worked for the Leeds Permanent Building Society.

-In 1999, Griffiths began to work for the West Midlands MEP team in the European Parliament in Brussels, before being appointed adviser on farming.
+In 1999, Griffiths began to work for the West Midlands constituency MEP team in the European Parliament in Brussels, before being appointed adviser on farming.
 He worked for the European Agricultural Spokesman Neil Parish MEP.
 Griffiths stood as a Conservative council candidate on three separate occasions, but was not elected.
 He first contested the safe Labour seat of Dudley North at the 2001 general election, coming in 6,800 votes behind Labour's Ross Cranston.
 Griffiths unsuccessfully stood as a Conservative candidate at the 2004 European Parliament election in the West Midlands constituency.

 After the election, he became chief of staff to MP Theresa May.
-In 2006, he moved to work for the Culture, Media and Sport team, working as chief of staff to MP Hugo Swire.
-After Swire was sacked as part of a cabinet reshuffle, Griffiths became chief of staff to Eric Pickles, Shadow Secretary of State for Communities and Local Government, and remained Pickles' chief of staff when he became the Conservative Party chairman.
-He was a member of the A-List and was selected as a parliamentary candidate for Burton in November 2006.
+In 2006, he moved to work for the Culture, Media and Sport team, working as chief of staff to Hugo Swire.
+After Swire was removed as part of a cabinet reshuffle, Griffiths became chief of staff to Eric Pickles, Shadow Secretary of State for Communities and Local Government, and remained Pickles' chief of staff when he became the Conservative Party chairman.
+Griffiths was a member of the A-List and was selected as a parliamentary candidate for Burton in November 2006.